Supplementing original Medicare with a Medigap policy can ease the pain of medical bills.

 It’s illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan unless you’re switching back to Original Medicare.

 4. New Medigap policies don’t cover prescription drugs

 Some Medigap policies sold in the past used to cover prescription drug costs.
 However, that’s no longer the case.
 “Medigap policies sold after January 1, 2006 aren’t allowed to include prescription drug coverage,” according to Medicare.
 “If you want prescription drug coverage, you can join a Medicare Prescription Drug Plan (Part D).

 A Medigap policy is guaranteed renewable despite any health issues you may have.
 As long as you pay the premium on your Medigap plan, the insurance company isn’t allowed to cancel the policy.

 6. Medigap policies won’t pay for everything

-Most Medigap policies don’t cover long-term care, vision care, eyeglasses, hearing aids or private duty nursing.
-If you want long-term care coverage as you age, you may want to purchase a long-term care insurance policy to cover long-term skilled nursing, assisted living or home health costs.
+Most Medigap policies don’t cover long-term care, vision care, hearing aids, or private-duty nursing.
+If you want long-term care coverage as you age, you may want to purchase a long-term care insurance policy to cover long-term skilled nursing, assisted living, or home health costs.